lb42/Ossian-1773/README.md

 > perl streamer.prl v1files.txt

 This is not the most elegant or indeed sanitary code I have ever written; it also took quite a few iterations to get it working acceptably, which I defined as generating well-formed XML.
-It reads in a list of filenames, interspersed with flags to tell it when to start a new output file, and what its initial page number should be.
+It reads in a listof filenames, interspersed with flags to tell it when to start a new output file, and what its initial page number should be.
 Then it processes in succession each page of transcribed text, building up one string containing all the text chunks for a work, and another containing all the footnotes.
 Footnotes often span pages, of course.
 The resulting strings are then output as two separate XML `<div>` elements.
 Their contents also acquire some minimal XML tagging (`<pb/>`, `<hi>`, `<p>`, `<sp>` etc.) before they get flushed out.
 I gave up trying to overcome some inelegant results of not particularly elegant process.
 The code is in the `Scripts` folder of this repo for the morbidly curious; the results are in the `xml` folder: at least they are well-formed XML.

 ### 6. Run XSLT scripts to convert this stuff to kosher TEI documents and validate same.